How two journalists managed to share the horror stories of Mariupol with the world

 Pace said AP prefers to hire local journalists to tell the stories of their own countries.
 In Mariupol, the reporters have told the story with “a level of humanity and certainly with the kind of context and depth that you would only get from having that kind of firsthand knowledge.”

 Peter Leonard, the former Ukraine bureau chief for the AP, first met Chernov in 2014.
-He was working as a “fixer” for an Italian news organization before being hired by the AP, where Leonard said he showed a humanity and compassion for his subjects that “is quite rare to find in this profession” during their coverage of Russia’s invasion of Crimea.
+He was working as a “fixer” for an Italian news organization before being hired by the AP, where Leonard said he showed during their coverage of Russia’s invasion of Crimea a humanity and compassion for his subjects that “is quite rare to find in this profession.”

-Both journalists are very diligent and precise, Leonard said, noting that not only did they capture the horrific scene at the maternity hospital, they followed up to report on the face of the people they encountered.
+Both journalists are diligent and precise, Leonard said, noting that not only did they capture the horrific scene at the maternity hospital, but they also followed up to report on the fate of the people they encountered.
 The mother on the stretcher died, and so did her baby.

 “Especially when it’s so dangerous, and explosions are everywhere, it’s so easy to get the sound bite, someone’s name and run away,” Leonard said.
 “To have that kind of sense of humanity, like okay, this is a person and we’re going to need to follow this story because otherwise this one image we capture is not going to make sense and not be useful as a historical record.”